 In addition, you will have the opportunity to broaden your skills and knowledge by selecting from a wide range of elective courses from across our art, design and media programs.

-In the Law component of the Bachelor of Fine Arts / Bachelor of Laws, you will first develop essential legal skills and knowledge.
-Following this, you will chose from a comprehensive list of law elective courses spanning the following areas.
+In the Law component of the Bachelor of Fine Arts (Studio Practice) / Bachelor of Laws, you will first develop essential legal skills and knowledge.
+Following this, you will choose from a comprehensive list of law elective courses spanning the following areas.

 - Business, Commercial and Corporate Law